KapanidisLab/ACBC_Chip/README.md

 ## AST

-For AST work have a look at [AST](AST/) as well as the original study: https://www.nature.com/articles/s42003-023-05524-4
+For AST work have a look at [AST](AST/).
+More information can also be found at the original phenotyping study: https://www.nature.com/articles/s42003-023-05524-4

 <div align="center">
 <img src="./images/cipro_gif.gif" alt="Cipro treated e.coli stained with Nile Red (membrane) and DAPI (chromosome)" width="350" />